 85 Smith Street between State Street and Atlantic Avenue

 Live like a local family in this stroller-packed Brooklyn neighborhood.
 Located near four family-friendly areas (Downtown Brooklyn, Boerum Hill, Carroll Gardens, and Cobble Hill), the NU Hotel gives guests an authentic NYC experience.
 Free breakfast and Wi-Fi, loaner bikes, and toddler step stools, baby bathtub, and high chair upon request, plus a Brooklyn-themed coloring book, makes NU a top choice for families.
-The Bunkbed Room comes with a queen bed, twin bunk beds, and eat-in area is just one family-friendly room option.
-Plus the hotel is close to the A, C, F and G subway lines, so you can get to Manhattan (or Queens!) in a jiffy.
+The Bunkbed Room, which comes with a queen bed, twin bunk beds, and eat-in area, and a chalkboard in the bathroom is just one family-friendly room option.
+Plus the hotel is close to the A, C, F, and G subway lines, so you can get to Manhattan (or Queens!) in a jiffy.

 Breakfast at the Omni has something for everyone.